dcdunkan/tinybots/README.md

 Hi.
 I'm Dunkan and this is where I keep my small Telegram bots.
 Most of them might be incomplete in code, but I try to write about the idea of that bot in their respective READMEs, as this is also a place for plotting the ideas.

-Feel free to take the work-in-progress bots or the raw ideas, if you like it.
+Feel free to take the work-in-progress bots or the raw ideas, if you liked it.
 If you managed to complete, consider opening a pull request with a link to it.

 If you are interested, you can join [the Telegram channel](https://t.me/dcbots)